This page is partly based on information from Frank O'Shaughnessy and David Morrison.

 Misère is very hard to make against good defenders.
 For that reason, some experienced players rank Misère above Abundance in trumps and Misère Ouverte as the highest bid of all, adjusting the scoring appropriately.

-Solo Whist rules (archive copy) were formerly available on the Card Game Heaven site.
+Solo Whist rules are available on the Card Game Heaven site.

 Here is Anna Cubed, a freeware Solo Whist Program by Alex Pounds.
 It is written in Java and should work on Windows, Linux and Mac OSX computers.
 You can play against the computer or against live opponents over the Net.